ac3lab/ac3lab.github.io/_posts/2000-01-01-post_carioca_semifinal_1.md

 </p>

 <p align="justify">
 For Nova Iguaçu, on the other hand, it was not a game much different from the usual experience in their last 5 games, as the team’s average number of shots in the Carioca Championship is 17 shots per game.
-The data observed in the match also shows the preference of Nova Iguaçu to shoot from outside the box, with more shots from outside <b>(13)</b> than from inside <b>(11)</b>, creating a lot of work,for the opposing goalkeeper.
+The data observed in the match also shows the preference of Nova Iguaçu to shoot from outside the box, with more shots from outside <b>(13)</b> than from inside <b>(11)</b>, creating a lot of work, for the opposing goalkeeper.
 </p>

 <h3>Highlights</h3>